What is Researcher Bias? (And How to Defeat it)

 There are many examples of this in action, and numerous reasons why such forgeries occur, yet all can be avoided by this one weird trick – not fabricating or falsifying the data.
 It might not sound like much wisdom, but that’s all there is to stopping this spurious effect.

-While some of the solutions may appear tricky to implement when carrying out your study, it’s really not so difficult in iMotions.
-One of the ways in which experimenter bias is reduced is through facilitating a clear and consistent experimental setting for the participant to act in.
+One of the ways in which researcher bias is reduced is through facilitating a clear and consistent experimental setting for the participant to act in.

-As each participant can be presented with the exact experimental configuration desired, the stimuli, duration, and conditions, can be precisely defined and controlled to remove any chance of biasing researcher influence in these areas.
+Participants should be presented with the exact experimental configuration intended, and the stimuli, duration, and conditions, should be precisely defined and controlled to remove any chance of biasing researcher influence in these areas (this is something that a research platform like iMotions excels at).

 This removes a large degree of experimental manipulation that might otherwise have to be implemented manually.
 We know that automaticity removes a great deal of unintentional researcher bias, but it also makes the life of the researcher easier too (and if the research is easier, more research can get done – something we can all agree is a great thing).

-Having the data automatically synchronized and collected also protects against any manual errors that could emerge with data collection.
-There is no need for stopwatches here.
+Having the data automatically synchronized and collected can also protect against any manual errors that could emerge with data collection (which, as detailed above, could do away with any potential errors obtained from using devices like stopwatches).

 We can see how researcher bias occurs, and most of it can be eliminated – to do that we might need the right plan, and the right tools, but once that is complete leaves the perfect study in waiting.
 Putting more time and resources into implementing these steps can seem difficult in the short-term but will ultimately allow the right research to flourish.
 We can then move from research that misleads, to research that leads.